Descanonge/neba/docs/source/config/usage.rst

 Autocompletion
 ++++++++++++++

-Autocompletion for parameters is available via `argcomplete
+Command line autocompletion for parameters is available via `argcomplete
 <https://github.com/kislyuk/argcomplete>`__.
 Install argcomplete and either
 register the scripts you need or activate global completion.
 In both cases you will need to add ``# PYTHON_ARGCOMPLETE_OK`` to the beginning of your scripts.